MHaringa/spatialrisk/README.md

     ## [1] 2163

-The next example shows how to determine the sum of all observations within a circle with a certain radius for multiple points.
+Next, calculate the sum of all observations within a specified radius.

-## Example 2

-`concentration()` determines the sum of all observations within a circle of a certain radius for multiple points.
-Find for each row in `df` the sum of all observations in `Groningen` within a circle of a radius of 100m from the `(lon,lat)` pair:
+`concentration()` computes the total sum of all observations within a circle of a given radius for multiple locations.
+For each row in `df`, it finds the sum of all observations in `Groningen` that fall within a 100-meter radius from the specified (lon, lat) coordinates.

 ``` r
 df <- data.frame(location = c("p1", "p2", "p3"),